This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 If you have a smoker, you need to make smoked spiral hot dogs.
 They are quite different than regular ole grilled dogs.
 Not only do they pick up a great smoke flavor, they have a slightly different texture… a little denser.
 Cutting them into spirals not only makes for a great presentation, it also makes sure your topping stick to the dogs.

 The first time or two that you try and cut a hot dog into a spiral you might not have great success.
 I can’t say my first few came out super-duper pretty, but after that I got the hang of it and they came out just like I’d hoped.
-The same technique can of course be used for grill dogs too.
+The same technique can of course be used for sausages such as smoked sausage or half links, too.

-I marinate my hot dogs before cooking them.
-It definitely adds flavor and moisture, and is something people don’t expect when they take that first bite.
+I like to marinate my hot dogs in a combination of Worcestershire sauceand seasonings before cooking them.
+It definitely adds a lot of flavor and moisture to the dogs.
+It’s an added something that people don’t expect when they take that first bite.

 Also try my other version of yummy smoked spiral hot dogs.